On this page:

-The collection is kept behind the Circulation Desk and consists of library-owned and instructor-owned materials in print and electronic format that instructors designate as high-use or required readings for specific courses.
-Materials in electronic format are accessible via the internet and are password protected at the class level to students registered in the course.
+The collection is kept behind the Circulation Desk and consists of library-owned and instructor-owned materials in print format that instructors designate as high-use or required readings for specific courses.

 Course Reserve materials have shorter loan periods to allow greater access to the materials.

 From any library website page select Research at the top, then select the access link for your campus.
 Course Reserves are listed in LibCat.
 Use the magnifying glass to choose the Course Reserves search.